 - CTA locations

 - The type of validation (such as a quote, review, stars or accolades)

-There’s no crystal ball that will tell you exactly what will inspire a person to do exactly as your CTA says on your landing page.
-But with the above advice, you’ll know you’re well on your way to creating optimized landing pages that turn prospects into customers.
+There’s no crystal ball to tell you what will inspire a person to do exactly as your CTA says on your landing page.

 But with these expert insights, you’ll know you’re well on your way to creating optimized landing pages set up to convert.